HU-SD-S3/s3-kennisbank/architecture/challenges.md

 - Give the attributes and API that you would document for each tag.

 - Determine for each web component what atomic design level it belongs to (atom, molecule, organism, template, or page) and justify your choice.

+- What is the minimum documentation requirement you would expect for each tag, so that other developers can use it effectively?

 ## Challenge 2: Date Input